 Student guesses for the weight of the cardboard bale ranged from 75 to 2,700 ponds.
 May we have the envelope please; the winner of the Recyclemania weight-guessing contest is …

-She was the stepmother of Dr. Thomas Hodgson, head coach of women’s and men’s swimming and diving, and adjunct professor in the College of Education, Leadership and Counseling.
+She was the mother of Anne Howard, adjunct faculty member in the College of Education, Leadership and Counseling.

 A team of four University of St. Thomas students and a graduate student from St. Catherine University present recommendations March 7 concerning a medical innovation that they have been working on in collaboration with a Mayo Clinic physician.

 She was the mother of Cindy Badilla Meléndez, media resources librarian in the UST Libraries.

 A photo of seminarian Nathaniel Binversie taken Wednesday, March 13, on the lower quad was distributed globally by the Associated Press.
 The photo was taken by TommieMedia’s Caroline Rode.